An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

 In \cite{Jonas2}, Hirsch shows an example of a holomorphic function vanishing to infinite order at the boundary in the half-space.
-This example is used \cite{DDHM} to show that if the boundary curve is merely allowed to be smooth then the boundary singular set can be of dimension $1$.
-Furthermore, in \cite{de2022nonclassical}, De Lellis, De Phillipis and Hirsch provide an example of an area minimizing current in a Riemannian manifold whose boundary is a smooth curve and the associated surface has infinite topology.
-These examples show that the behaviour when the boundary is smooth but not real analytic can be very singular, in contrast to the situation provided by White's conjecture in the real analytic setting.
+This example is used in \cite{DDHM} to show that there is a two dimensional area-minimizing current whose boundary is a smooth (but not real analytic) curve whose boundary singular set has Hausdorff dimension $1$.
+Furthermore, in \cite{de2022nonclassical}, De Lellis, De Philipis and Hirsch provide an example of an area-minimizing current in a Riemannian manifold whose boundary is a smooth curve and the associated surface has infinite topology.
+These examples show that the behaviour when the boundary is smooth but not real analytic can be quite singular - unlike the regularity predicted by White's conjecture in the real analytic case.